 I remember when I was working on my first book—people would often ask “What exactly are you doing?”, to which I’d describe my ideas for a story about Malaya.
 If I was speaking with somebody from overseas, particularly American friends, we would quickly launch into a creative or intellectual conversation, for example about Malaysia versus Singapore, or about the relevance of a bicycle journey to modern travel literature.

 However, if I was speaking with a Singaporean, the conversation would almost always quickly veer to the pragmatic: “How many copies can you sell?”; “Are you intending to make a living as an author?”; and so on.
 I soon just switched off.

 In a country as materialistic and financially-focussed as ours, it is not easy choosing the less lucrative path.
 There are times when I wonder if I should not be concentrating my energies on accumulating bags of money, as so many around me are doing.
 Yet I always find inspiration in the growing number of Singaporeans who are shunning the pre-determined paths our strict, Asian, authoritarian society dictates in order to chase their dreams.

 Therefore, for all these reasons—race, character, career—I have never felt completely at ease in Singapore.
 But India is certainly not home.
-For all my pride about my heritage and roots, I am just too different to “India Indians”; I always feel and behave like a foreigner when I’m in India, unable to speak the language, frequently cut down by Delhi Belly.
+For all my pride about my heritage and roots, I am just too different to “India Indians”; I always feel and behave like a foreigner when I’m in India, unable to speak its languages, frequently cut down by Delhi Belly.